carlosmiei/ast-transpiler/README.md

 ### Options

-Currently there are two generic transpiling options, `uncamelcaseIdentifiers` and `asyncTranspiling`.
+Currently there are two generic boolean transpiling options, `uncamelcaseIdentifiers` and `asyncTranspiling`.
 As the name suggests the former defines if all identifiers (variables, methods, functions, expression calls) should uncamelcased and the latter if we want our transpiled code to be async.

 They can be set upon instantiating our transpiler, or using setter methods